Xplore!

 Xplore!
 Science Discovery Centre, branded simply as Xplore!, is a science centre in Wrexham, Wales.
 It is currently based between Henblas Street and Chester Street in Wrexham city centre.
-Formerly known as Techniquest@NEWI and Techniquest Glyndŵr, as a sister venue to Cardiff's Techniquest, it was housed on Wrexham Glyndŵr University's Plas Coch campus from 2003 until its relocation in 2020.
-The centre is operated by North Wales Science, a charity wholly owned by Wrexham Glyndŵr University.
+Formerly known as Techniquest@NEWI and Techniquest Glyndŵr, as a sister venue to Cardiff's Techniquest, it was housed on Wrexham University's (then Glyndŵr University) Plas Coch campus from 2003 until its relocation in 2020.
+The centre is operated by North Wales Science, a charity wholly owned by Wrexham University.

 Description

-Xplore! is the trading name for North Wales Science, the charity operating the centre, and is fully owned by Wrexham Glyndŵr University.
+Xplore! is the trading name for North Wales Science, the charity operating the centre, and is fully owned by Wrexham University.
+The centre is currently based between Henblas Street and Chester Street in Wrexham city centre.

 Various events have since been held in the centre or sponsored/organised by it.
 These events reported in media includes the; Darganfod/Discover science festival, Health and Care Research Wales' "Where would we be without research?", psychological networking, various community science and technology events, water-saving, and a Wonder Day event organised by Xplore! at St Giles' Church.
 While at Glyndŵr University it also hosted a kids money management event and a "Human Powered Day".
 As well as pop-up events.